itspria/Bike-Theft-Analysis/README.md

 - Calculate correlation b/w ridership and covid cases
 - Calculate correlation b/w thefts and covid cases
 - Are red lockdown days have higher/lower thefts/ridership (anyone)
-- Find dates in 2020 if possible
-- Run regression analysis and plot appropriate graths

 Summarise the results for each analysis, make conclusions, and write a report